 From the annotations view, you can jump to:

-the corresponding commit in the Log tab of the Git tool window ⌥ 9: use the Select in Git log context-menu command, or hover the cursor over an annotation and click the commit hash in the popup with detailed info
+The corresponding commit in the Log tab of the Git tool window ⌥ 9: click the annotation or hover the cursor over it and click the commit hash in the popup with detailed info.

 You can assign a custom shortcut to the Annotate command: go to the Keymap page of the IDE settings ⌃ ⌥ S and look for Version Control Systems | Git | Annotate.